Below are some frequently asked questions that we receive at Mountainfilm.

 Q) I’m a poor, starving, student filmmaker.
 Can I get a fee waiver?

 A) Believe it or not, most film festivals are also poor.
-Mountainfilm is a non-profit organization, so with us, rest assured that your submission dollars are not being wasted on cognac-fueled Vegas parties.
-Ticket sales at festivals rarely provide enough income to keep the projector rolling and as with most arts, a festival is an commodity that the entire community has to embrace and support.
+Mountainfilm is a nonprofit organization, so rest assured that your submission dollars are not wasted on cognac-fueled Vegas parties.
+Ticket sales at festivals rarely provide enough income to keep the projector rolling and as with most arts, a festival is a commodity that the entire community has to embrace and support.
 Most festivals generate income through sponsors, generous donors, in-kind product support, volunteer hours and other means.
 Sound familiar?
 We’re all in this because we believe in the power of film and want to build community around a dark room with a flickering screen.
-That said, it never hurts to ask for a fee waiver, but keep your letter short and specific and include a trailer only if it is shorter than four minutes.
+That said, it never hurts to ask for a fee waiver, but keep your letter short and specific and include a trailer only if it's shorter than 4 minutes.